GSA/fpki-guides/pages/fpki_cas.md

 {% include tip.html content="A new effort is underway to stand-up a new Federal Common Policy Certification Authority trust anchor dedicated to device certificates.
 See the development of the new Federal Common Policy Certification Authority [on this page](https://github.com/uspki/policies)." %}

-{% include warning.html content="A fourth FPKI Trust Infrastructure CA, called the E-Governance CA, that supported ICAM applications previously existed but it has been decommissioned and is no longer in operation." %}

 #### Federal Common Policy Certification Authority (_COMMON_) - the root ####

 ![Example of COMMON Serving as the Trust Anchor](../img/fcpca-chainV5.png){:style="width:40%;float:right;"}
 *Example of COMMON as the Trust Anchor*{:style="float:right;clear:both;font-size:14px;text-align:center;margin:20px 0 0 0;width:40%;"}
-For the US Federal Government Executive branch agencies, there is one Root Certification Authority (aka trust anchor) named Federal Common Policy Certification Authority (COMMON).
-COMMON serves as the Federal PKI (FPKI) trust anchor for the Federal Government in support of [Homeland Security Presidential Directive-12 (HSPD-12)](https://www.dhs.gov/homeland-security-presidential-directive-12) and [Personal Identity Verification (PIV) cards](https://gsa.github.io/piv-guides/#what-is-piv).
-COMMON was designed so any certificate issued by an FPKI CA can validate to a single point.
-For example, see the example to the right where a person certificate, issued by a FPKI CA, can validate its certificate path back to COMMON.
+For the US Federal Government agencies, there is one Root Certification Authority (aka trust anchor) named Federal Common Policy Certification Authority (COMMON).

+COMMON serves as the Federal PKI (FPKI) trust anchor for the Federal Government in support of [Personal Identity Verification (PIV) credentials](https://gsa.github.io/piv-guides/#what-is-piv).
+COMMON was designed so any certificate issued by an FPKI CA can validate to a single Root CA. See the example to the right where a person certificate, issued by a FPKI CA, can validate its certificate path back to COMMON.

-The Federal Common Policy CA is public facing and its root certificate is distributed by commercial vendors who include it in their commercial off the shelf product [trust stores](../truststores/).
+Common is public facing and the root certificate is distributed by commercial vendors who include it in their commercial off the shelf product [trust stores](../truststores/).
 This enables Federal Government systems to be able to trust FPKI person and device certificates issued by FPKI CAs.
-It is also possible to manually add the Federal Common Policy CA into trust stores, if it is not available by default.
+It is also possible to manually add the Federal Common Policy CA root certificate into trust stores, if it is not available by default.

 {% include tip.html content="Access the [Federal Common Policy Certification Authority Artifacts](../crls/#federal-common-policy-certification-authority-common-or-fcpca) or [Policies](../#where-can-i-find-the-policies-and-standards)." %}